 FHWA is overseeing the Surface Transportation System Funding Alternatives Grant Program that is funding road charge programs across the U.S.

-RUC West is a 16-state regional collaboration supporting pooled research studies to find a clear, factual, non-biased picture of how RUC has worked and is working in multiple states.
-RUC West also provides case studies, best practices, and the most up-to-date information on RUC available.
+RUC America* (formerly RUC West) is a 20-state regional collaboration supporting pooled research studies to find a clear, factual, non-biased picture of how RUC has worked and is working in multiple states.
+RUC America also provides case studies, best practices, and the most up-to-date information on RUC available.

 Mileage-Based User Fee Alliance